Thousands flee Syrian town as 'major assault' looms

 The fighting came as peace talks in Geneva neared the end of a second round with the government and opposition sides sticking to their positions and as far from agreement as ever.

-Violence has spiraled as each side seeks the upper hand.
-"Nearly 5,000 people have been killed just since these talks began," a senior U.S. official said in Geneva on Friday.
+Violence has spiralled as each side seeks the upper hand.
+"Nearly 5,000 ppeopleople have been killed just since these talks began," a senior U.S. official said in Geneva on Friday.

 Military action in the town of Yabroud, in western Syria near the border with Lebanon, would fit with the government's aim of securing a corridor linking Damascus with President Bashar al-Assad's heartland on the Mediterranean coast.